mcmilk/cppcrypto/cppcrypto/readme.txt

 At the moment it supports the following primitives.

-1) Hash functions: blake, groestl, jh, kupyna, md5, sha-1, sha-2 (incl. sha512/224 and sha512/256), sha-3,
+1) Hash functions: BLAKE, Groestl, JH, Kupyna, MD5, SHA-1, SHA-2 (incl.
+SHA-512/224 and SHA-512/256), SHA-3,
-skein-256, skein-512, skein-1024, sm3, streebog, whirlpool.
+Skein-256, Skein-512, Skein-1024, SM3, Streebog, Whirlpool.

 To get the full list of supported hash algorithms, run 'digest' in hash function performance test mode:

   digest test <number_of_iterations> <filename>

-2) Block ciphers: Anubis, Camellia, CAST6, Kalyna, Rijndael (all 25 variants are accelerated using AES-NI instructions, if available), Serpent, Twofish.
+2) Block ciphers: Anubis, Aria, Camellia, CAST6, Kalyna, Rijndael (all 25 variants are accelerated using AES-NI instructions, if available), Serpent, Twofish.

 To get the full list of supported block ciphers, run 'digest' in block cipher performance test mode: